 Hi!
 I’m Anya!
 I am a barefoot shoe wearer who loves personal style.

-I first discovered “barefoot shoes” after a long bout of foot issues.
+I first discovered barefoot shoes after a long bout of foot issues.
 They were a lifeline thrown to me when everything else I tried was a dead end.
-Thanks to the incredible work by people like Katy Bowman I could finally see a clear path toward freedom of movement.
+Thanks to this new way of thinking I could finally see a clear path toward pain free movement.
+You can read more about my journey to healthy feet here.

 But I lamented my amazing shoe wardrobe and felt like I would never be chic again.
 Healthy shoes are ugly, right?
 I’ve always been a shoe person (and always had foot problems), so it was a pretty mixed bag of emotions.